 Candidates for Board membership should be leaders and influencers who are motivated and able to advance the college’s mission and vision.
 Membership to the Board is made by recommendation of the membership committee, endorsement of the Dean and a vote of the full Board.
 Membership input may come from current membership, the Dean, the Dean’s staff and/or the University of Nebraska Foundation.
 Board membership should seek a level of diversity that best represents that of the college and of stakeholders.
 Qualified candidates for membership from COE Department External Advisory Boards will be given consideration.

 The target number of active Board membership is 25, however this number may be higher or lower at the discretion of the Board Chair and the Dean.
-The Board should seek ongoing renewal through a modest, but steady, flow of new members.
-At least three nominations for membership should be forwarded for a vote each year.
+The Board should seek ongoing renewal through a modest, but steady, flow of new members..
 One term of Board service is 3 years.
 There is no established limit on the number of terms a Board member may serve.
 Renewal of Board membership is made by recommendation of the membership committee, endorsement of the Dean and a vote of the full Board.

 Board members who have been in active service for three full terms of service (9 years) may be awarded the “Brightfelt Emeritus Member” designation by a vote of the Board and endorse of the Dean beginning in their 10th year of service.
-The “Brightfelt Emeritus Member” designation is named in honor of the extraordinary leadership and service Bob Brightfelt provided the Board for many years.Emeritus
+The “Brightfelt Emeritus Member” designation is named in honor of the extraordinary leadership and service Bob Brightfelt provided the Board for many years.
+“Brightfelt Emeritus Members” are invited to all meetings, are encouraged to provide input and serve on committees, but have no vote on board matters.
+“Brightfelt Member” is a lifetime designation.
+Participation is at the discretion of the individual.

 Authority